LexieData/LexieData.GitHub.io/mining_project.md

 Since there are 432 pages of this data, it is hard to see any salient numbers.
 Creating a visualization would help to see any trends present; which leads into prompt 3.

 ### 3rd Prompt
-The boss then requests a visualization that relates all variables, for June 1, 2017.
+The boss then requests a visualization that relates all variables for June 1, 2017.
 I did this using the Seaborn library and creating a pairplot using this code:
 ```python
 sns.pairplot(df_june_important)
 ```
-A pairplot shows correlations between variables, in this case if there are any relationships between 4 columns: "% Iron Concentrate," "% Silica Concentrate," "Ore Pulp pH," and "Flotation Column 5 Level."
+A pairplot shows correlations between variables.
+In this case, the pairplot showed the relationship between 4 columns: "% Iron Concentrate," "% Silica Concentrate," "Ore Pulp pH," and "Flotation Column 5 Level."
 <img src="images/Python Seaborn1.png?raw=true"/>
 <img src="images/Python Seaborn2.png?raw=true"/>
 As you can see, there is no discernable linear trend or patterns.
 I confirmed this by using a correlation matrix:
 <img src="images/Python Correlation.png?raw=true"/>
-All the numbers are not close to 1 (except where the same variables intersect) or -1 so these numbers also do not show a relationship to each other.
+All the numbers are not close to 1 (except where the same variables intersect) or -1, so these numbers do not show a strong relationship between the 4 columns.

 ### 4th Prompt
 The boss wants to see how the % Iron Concentrate and the other variables change throughout June 1st, 2017.
 I created a line graph in Seaborn to show the relationship of every pointfor "% Iron Concentrate" throughout the day when samples were taken: